May 29, 2026 · 7 min read

 5. Post from a fresh fact, not an evergreen take

-This is the part most people skip because reading the news every day is exhausting.
-(It's also the part SocAIlpost automates, since otherwise you don't post.)
+Most people skip this step because reading the news every day is exhausting.
+(It's also the step Socailpost automates, since otherwise you don't post.)

 6. Edit out the AI tells, even if you wrote it yourself